Local particle refinement in terramechanical simulations

 Videos

-This work was partially supported by BAE Systems Hägglunds AB, Mistra Digital Forest Grant DIA 2017/14 \#6, and Algoryx Simulation AB.
-The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
+The present work has in part been funded by BAE Systems Hägglunds AB, Sweden, Mistra Digital Forest, Sweden Grant DIA 2017/14 #6, and Algoryx Simulation AB, which is gratefully appreciated.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council, Sweden through grant agreement no. 2022-06725.

 UMIT Research Lab, Digital Physics